Key Takeaway

-Compounded semaglutide is not recommended while breastfeeding.
+Compounded semaglutide isn't recommended while breastfeeding.
 The active ingredient is the same semaglutide found in brand-name products like Ozempic and Wegovy, and it carries the same lack of human lactation safety data.
 No version of semaglutide, compounded or brand-name, has been proven safe for nursing mothers.

 Why Compounded Semaglutide Carries the Same Risks

 Compounded semaglutide is prepared by compounding pharmacies rather than by the original drug manufacturers.
-While the formulation, concentration, or delivery method may differ slightly from brand-name products, the core molecule is identical.
+While the formulation, concentration, or delivery method may differ slightly from brand-name products, the core active ingredient is in the same class.
 This means the same concerns apply: semaglutide has been detected in animal breast milk, offspring in animal studies showed reduced body weight, and no human studies have been conducted on semaglutide use during lactation.

 Some patients assume that compounded versions might be safer because they can be prescribed at custom doses.
-However, there is no dose of semaglutide that has been evaluated for safety during breastfeeding.
-Whether you are taking 0.25 mg or 2.4 mg, the lack of lactation data remains the same.
+But there's no dose of semaglutide that has been evaluated for safety during breastfeeding.
+If you're taking 0.25 mg or 2.4 mg, the lack of lactation data remains the same.

 Additional Considerations for Compounded Products

-Compounded medications are not subject to the same FDA approval process as commercially manufactured drugs.
+Compounded medications aren't subject to the same FDA approval process as commercially manufactured drugs.
 While reputable 503B compounding pharmacies follow strict quality standards, compounded products may contain different inactive ingredients, preservatives, or stabilizers than their brand-name counterparts.
 During breastfeeding, these additional ingredients also lack safety data for nursing infants, adding another layer of uncertainty.
+For a complete cost breakdown, see our compare semaglutide prices.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Some compounded semaglutide products are combined with other active ingredients such as B12, L-carnitine, or other supplements.
-If you are breastfeeding, each additional ingredient introduces its own set of unknowns regarding milk transfer and infant safety.
+If you're breastfeeding, each additional ingredient introduces its own set of unknowns regarding milk transfer and infant safety.

 The Seven-Day Half-Life Still Applies

 Regardless of the source, semaglutide has a half-life of approximately seven days.
 After stopping compounded semaglutide, you should allow at least five to seven weeks for the drug to substantially clear your system before breastfeeding.
 This timeline is the same as for Ozempic or Wegovy.
-Do not assume that a lower compounded dose will clear faster; the half-life is a property of the molecule, not the dose.
+Don't assume that a lower compounded dose will clear faster. the half-life is a property of the molecule, not the dose.

 What to Consider

-When you are ready to restart compounded semaglutide after weaning, verify that your compounding pharmacy is a licensed 503B facility.
+When you're ready to restart compounded semaglutide after weaning, verify that your compounding pharmacy is a licensed 503B facility.
 Confirm the exact formulation and concentration with your prescribing physician.
-You will likely need to re-titrate from a low starting dose even if you were previously on a maintenance dose, as your body's response to the medication may have changed during pregnancy and the postpartum period.
+You'll likely need to re-titrate from a low starting dose even if you were previously on a maintenance dose, as your body's response to the medication may have changed during pregnancy and the postpartum period.

 Related Questions